akkartik/mu/Readme.md

 * There would be a stronger culture of reviewing the code for programs you use or libraries you depend on.
 [More eyeballs would make more bugs shallow.](https://en.wikipedia.org/wiki/Linus%27s_Law)

+To falsify these hypotheses, here's a roadmap of planned features:

+* A script to package SubX together with a minimal Linux kernel image (compiled from source, of course).

+* Testable, dependency-injected vocabulary of primitives
+  - Streams: `read()`, `write()`. (✓)
+  - `exit()` (✓)
+  - Sockets
+  - Files
+  - Concurrency, and a framework for testing blocking code

+* Higher-level notations.
+Like programming languages, but with thinner implementations that you can -- and are expected to! -- modify.
+  - syntax for addressing modes: `%reg`, `*reg`, `*(reg+disp)`, `*(reg+reg+disp)`, `*(reg+reg<<n + disp)`
+  - function calls in a single line, using addressing modes for arguments
+  - syntax for controlling a type checker, like [prototype 2](https://github.com/akkartik/mu/tree/master/archive/2.vm).
+  - a register allocation _verifier_.
+Programmer provides registers for variables; verifier checks that register reads are for the same type that was last written -- across all control flow paths.

 ## Credits